-Cytology, can be used to reliably diagnose certain hepatic diseases, such as lymphoma; however, it is not usually considered sufficiently sensitive or specific for the diagnosis of inflammatory hepatic disease, for which biopsy is frequently required.
-Nevertheless, liver biopsy is not always possible or cost permissive, especially in first opinion practice.
+Cytology can be used to reliably diagnose certain hepatic diseases, such as lymphoma; however, it is not usually considered sufficiently sensitive or specific for the diagnosis of inflammatory hepatic disease, for which biopsy is frequently required.
+Nevertheless, surgical liver biopsy is not always possible or cost permissive, especially in first opinion practice.
 Therefore, optimization of cytology as an objective means of assessment for hepatic inflammation would be highly valuable in order to help stratify the risk of hepatitis.
 The primary objective of this pilot study was to evaluate the use of a standardized cytological approach of neutrophil enumeration for detecting inflammation in canine liver aspirates and to compare the diagnostic performance with histopathological diagnoses.
 Thus, we aimed to determine an approximate cut-off value for numbers of neutrophils on hepatic cytology that are suggestive of hepatitis.
 Secondary objectives included assessment of the agreement between subjective cytological assessment and the histopathological diagnoses, and the association of peripheral neutrophil count with neutrophil enumeration on cytology smears.

 MATERIALS AND METHODS

-Pathology database records of the Queen’s Veterinary School Hospital were searched from January 1, 2013 to May 31, 2020 for canine liver biopsies.
-Two-hundred and eighty-eight dogs were found, of which 20 had corresponding cytology (with available slides for review) taken within two days prior to biopsy.
+Pathology database records of the Queen’s Veterinary School Hospital were searched from January 1, 2013 to May 31, 2020 for canine hepatic histopathology reports.
+Two-hundred and eighty-eight dogs were found, of which 20 had corresponding cytology (with available slides for review) taken within two days prior to surgical biopsy.
 Two cases were excluded as the hepatic aspirates were poorly cellular.
 Information retrieved from medical records included: signalment and diagnostic test results (including biochemistry, hematology, hepatic cytology and histopathology).

 Collection technique for cytological specimens was ultrasound-guided percutaneous fine needle aspiration; whether an aspirate was obtained under sedation or using negative pressure was not recorded.
 Histopathological samples were collected by surgical biopsy; the method of which was not recorded.
 Cytological specimens were stained with Wright-Giemsa stain and surgical biopsy specimens were stained with Hematoxylin and Eosin.